Schistosoma haematobium: Life cycle

-When human comes in contact with an infested water, the cercariae attach themselves on the skin using their suckers.
+When a human comes in contact with infested water, the cercariae attach themselves on the skin using their suckers.
 After proper orientation, they start piercing the skin by secreting proteolytic enzymes that widen the skin pores (hair follicles).
 This process takes about 3–5 minutes and produces itching, but by then, they have penetrated the skin.
 Their tails are removed during the penetration such that only the head parts enter.
 When they enter the blood vessels, they are known as schisotomulae.
 They enter the systemic system to reach the heart and then the liver, and along the way many are killed by the immune cells.
 Survivors enter the liver within 24 hours.
 From the liver they enter the portal vein to reach different parts of the body.
 Unlike other species again, the schistosomulae of S. haematobium reach the vesical vessels through anastomotic channels between radicles of the inferior mesenteric vein and pelvic veins.
 After living inside small venules in the submucosa and wall of the bladder, they migrate to the perivesical venous plexus (a group of veins at the lower portion of the bladder) to attain full maturation.
 To evade detection by the host's immune system, the adults have the ability to coat themselves with host antigen.

 Individuals sort out opposite sexes.
 The female body becomes enveloped within the rolled-up gynaecophoric canal of the male; thus, becoming partners for life.
 Sexual maturation is attained after 4–6 weeks of initial infection.
 A female generally lays 500–1,000 eggs in a day.
 The female only leaves the male briefly for laying eggs.
 It has to because only it can enter the small and narrow peripheral venule in the submucosa so that the eggs can be released into the bladder.
 The embryonated eggs penetrate the bladder mucosa using proteolytic enzymes, aided by their terminal spines and by the contraction of the bladder.
 The enzyme is a toxin specifically for damaging (necrosis) the tissue.
 Under normal situation, the eggs released into the bladder do not cause pathological symptoms.
 But eggs often fail to penetrate the bladder mucosa and remain trapped in the bladder wall; it is these which produce the lesions by releasing their antigens and provoking granuloma formation.
 Granulomata in turn coalesce to form tubercles, nodules or masses that often ulcerate.
 This is the condition behind the pathological lesions found in the bladder wall, ureter and renal; and also tumour, both benign and malignant.
 The fluke continuously lays eggs throughout their life.
 An average lifespan is 3–4 years.

 Diagnosis

 Traditionally, diagnoses has been made by examination of the urine for eggs.
 In chronic infections, or if eggs are difficult to find, an intradermal injection of schistosome antigen to form a wheal is effective in determining infection.
-Alternatively diagnosis can be made by complement fixation tests.
-As of 2012, commercial blood tests included ELISA and an Indirect immunofluorescence test, but these have low sensitivity ranging from 21% to 71%.
+Alternatively, diagnosis can be made by complement fixation tests.
+As of 2012, commercial blood tests included ELISA and an indirect immunofluorescence test, but these have low sensitivity, ranging from 21% to 71%.